Everyone is asking for book ideas like crazy lately. Here are my top ten books about travel and food I read. Which book would you like to read first?

 Getting Stoned with Savages: A Trip Through the Islands of Fiji and Vanuatu by J. Maarten Troost

-Yes, it’s the same guy who wrote The Sex Lives of Cannibals, my number 2 fave book of 2018.
+Yes, it’s the same guy who wrote The Sex Lives of Cannibals.
 I also listened to the audio tape during a road trip this summer of his book Lost on Planet China which was recommended by my friend Lauren who lived in China for 9 months.
 If it’s anything like the other two books of his I know, I will love this one too.

 So tell me, are you an avid reader?
 Do you sit in your favorite chair and devour books in a couple of days?
 I am a slow reader but always have many on hand on my tablet at all times.
 Another funny thing I do: my favorite place to read in on a bus, subway, or plane – which I know makes some people nauseous.
 I cannot read while being still.